elminex/27.5/README.md

 ## Starting

 Type `npm install` in terminal to get necessary packages then start the app with `npm start`.
-Visit (localhost:3000)[http://localhost:3000] to use the app in dev server.
+Visit [localhost:3000](http://localhost:3000)to use the app in dev server.